henr-E/Final-bachelor-project/crates/component-library/README.md

 ## Overview

-This module contains a series of components, that are made to simulate the different aspects of energy-management and distribution.
-This is only an initial library as we might add more components in the future.
+This module contains a series of components designed to simulate different aspects of energy management and distribution.
+This is only an initial library, and more components may be added in the future.

 ### Common units for AC circuits:

 #### Power
-- **Active power**: This is the portion of electrical power that is actually consumed by a device and converted into useful work, such as producing heat, light, or mechanical motion.
-It is measured in watts (W) and represents the rate at which energy is transferred or used by a circuit.
+- **Active power**: Power consumed by a device and converted into useful work, such as producing heat, light, or mechanical motion.
+Measured in watts (W).
-- **Reactive power**: This is the power that flows back and forth between the source and the load to support the operation of inductive loads and maintain voltage levels.
-Since reactive power transfers no net energy to the load, it is sometimes called "wattless" power.
-Reactive power is measured in volt-amperes reactive (VAR).
+- **Reactive power**: Power that flows back and forth between the source and the load, used to support inductive loads and maintain voltage levels.
+Measured in volt-amperes reactive (VAR).

-Both active and reactive power are important considerations in electrical systems to ensure efficient and reliable operation.

 #### Voltage
-Voltage amplitude and angle are two important parameters used to describe an alternating current (AC) voltage waveform.
-- **Voltage Amplitude**: Voltage magnitude may be used interchangeably.
-This refers to the maximum magnitude of the voltage waveform.
-In an AC circuit, the voltage continuously oscillates between positive and negative values.
-The voltage amplitude represents the maximum positive or negative value reached by the voltage waveform during each cycle.
-It is typically measured in volts (V).
+- **Voltage Amplitude**: Maximum magnitude of the voltage waveform.
+Measured in volts (V).
-- **Voltage Angle**: This is a measure of the displacement of an AC voltage waveform relative to a reference waveform.
-It represents the angular position of the voltage waveform at a specific point in time.
-Voltage angle is often expressed in degrees (°) or radians (rad).
-In a sinusoidal waveform, the voltage angle determines the position of the waveform relative to its peak or zero crossing.
+- **Voltage Angle**: Measure of the displacement of an AC voltage waveform relative to a reference waveform.
+Measured in radians (rad).

-Together they provide a complete description of the AC voltage waveform and are essential for analyzing and understanding AC circuits.

-### p.u system
-In electrical engineering, per unit (p.u.) system is a method used to express the values of electrical quantities relative to a chosen base value.
-Per unit values are dimensionless and are typically used to simplify calculations and comparisons in power system analysis.

-- **Bases**: Per unit values are expressed relative to a chosen base value for each quantity.
-The base value is typically selected to be equal to the rated or nominal value of the quantity being considered.
-For example, the base values for voltage, current, and power are often chosen to be the rated voltage, current, and apparent power of a power system.
-For the load flow, the two required bases are:
-    * **Sbase**: This refers to the base power level in a power system, often expressed in kilowatts (VA) or megawatts (MVA).
-(The formula for apparent power is $S = VI^*$) It serves as a reference point for calculating other system parameters, such as voltages, currents, and impedances.
-    * **Vbase**: This refers to the base voltage level in a power system, often expressed in kilovolts (kV) or volts (V).
-Similar to Sbase, Vbase serves as a reference point for voltage calculations and is used to normalize voltage values in the system.
-    * **Pbase**: This refers to the base active power level in a power system, often expressed in watts (W) or megawatts (MW).

-- **Normalization**: To express a value in per unit units, the actual value is divided by the corresponding base value.
-This normalization process results in dimensionless quantities, which simplifies calculations and allows for easy comparison between different systems with varying ratings.

 ## Components

-The module contains the following energy-related nodes:

-### Global Components
+### Global Components Overview

-- **TimeComponent**: Represents the current time of a frame in the simulation, accurate up to the millisecond.
+- **TimeComponent**: Tracks the current simulation time.
+Unit: Millisecond.

+### Weather Components
-- **TemperatureComponent**: Represents the current temperature in degrees Celsius.
+- **TemperatureComponent**: Tracks current temperature.
+Unit: Degrees Celsius (°C).
-- **energy::Limits**: defines the global operational thresholds for key parameters within a power system to ensure stability, safety, and efficiency.
+- **PrecipitationComponent**: Tracks rainfall amount.
+Unit: Millimeters per hour (mm/h).
+- **IrradianceComponent**: Tracks solar power received.
+Unit: Watts per square meter (W/m²).
+- **IlluminanceComponent**: Tracks light intensity.
+Unit: Lux (lx).

 ### General Energy Components

-- **TransmissionEdge**: Represents an edge in the energy system with properties like resistance per meter, reactance per meter, length, and cable type.
-The component also holds the minimum and maximum allowable voltage magnitude (in p.u.) and the thermal limit (in amperes), which should be set to a default value based on the cable type.
+- **TransmissionEdge**: Represents an edge in the energy system, including resistance and reactance per meter, length, and cable type.
+Includes min/max voltage magnitude and thermal limit.

 #### Sensor Energy Components
-These are the knowns the sensor data will have to provide to perform load-flow analysis.
-Be sure to look at the common units to get a good understanding for each unit.
-- **SensorGeneratorNode**: Stores the knowns for a generator node, used in load flow analysis.
-Active power (P) and voltage magnitude/amplitude (V).
+- **SensorGeneratorNode**: Stores data for generator nodes in load flow analysis.
+Includes active power and voltage magnitude.
-- **SensorLoadNode**: Stores the knowns for a load node, used in load flow analysis.
-Active power (P) and reactive power (Q).
+- **SensorLoadNode**: Stores data for load nodes in load flow analysis.
+Includes active power and reactive power.

 #### Load Flow Analysis Specific Components

-- **LoadNode**: Represents a node in the energy system with properties like voltage amplitude, voltage angle, active power, and reactive power.
+- **LoadNode**: Represents a node with voltage amplitude, voltage angle, active power, and reactive power.
-- **GeneratorNode**: Represents a generator node in the energy system with properties like voltage amplitude, voltage angle, active power, reactive power, and power type.
-A generator has a minimum and maximum allowable reactive power, as determined by the factory.
+- **GeneratorNode**: Represents a generator node with voltage amplitude, voltage angle, active power, reactive power, and power type.
+Includes min/max reactive power limits.
-- **SlackNode**: Is a mathematical node used for the load-flow simulator.
-This node serves as a reference point with known voltage magnitude and angle, facilitating power flow analysis and ensuring the balance of power generation and consumption within the system.
+- **SlackNode**: Serves as a reference point in load flow simulations with known voltage magnitude and angle.
-- **EnergyLoadFlow**: This node is used to return some analytics data on the graph the user has created (such as total generators/total load/..)
+- **EnergyLoadFlow**: Provides analytics data on the created graph, such as total generators and total load.
-- **ProductionOverview**: this node is an element for the 'energy_production_overview' of the EnergyLoadFlow.
-The EnergyType produced in the graph with the percentage of the amount of energy it accounts for in the system is added as a element in this structure and saved in energy_production_overview.
+- **ProductionOverview**: Part of 'energy_production_overview', showing energy type produced and its percentage in the system.

 #### Supply Demand Specific Components

-- **ProducerNode**: Reperensents a node for load-flow simulator.
-Has properties like voltage amplitude, voltage angle and active power.
+- **ProducerNode**: Node in load-flow simulation with voltage amplitude, voltage angle, and active power.
-- **ConsumerNode**: Represents a node for load-flow simulator.
-Has properties like voltage amplitude, voltage angle, active power and reactive power.
+- **ConsumerNode**: Node in load-flow simulation with voltage amplitude, voltage angle, active power, and reactive power.

-#### Additional Types
+## Additional Enum Types

+### CableType
-- **CableType**: Enumerates different types of cables used in the transmission edges.
+Enumerates types of cables used in transmission edges.
+- Above Ground:
+    - `ACSR_Conductor`: Aluminum Conductor Steel Reinforced cable.
+    - `AAC_Conductor`: All Aluminum Conductor cable.
+    - `AAAC_Conductor`: All Aluminum Alloy Conductor cable.
+- Underground:
+    - `XLPE_Cable`: Cross-linked Polyethylene cable.
+    - `PILC_Cable`: Paper Insulated Lead Covered cable.

+### PowerType
-- **PowerType**: Enumerates different types of power sources used in generator nodes.
+Enumerates types of power sources used in generator nodes.
+- `Fossil`: Power derived from fossil fuels like coal, oil, or natural gas.
+- `Renewable`: Power derived from renewable energy sources.
+- `Nuclear`: Power derived from nuclear reactors.
+- `Hydro`: Power derived from hydroelectric power plants.
+- `Solar`: Power derived from solar panels.
+- `Wind`: Power derived from wind turbines.
+- `Battery`: Power stored in battery systems.
+- `Storage`: General category for power storage systems.

+### LoadFlowSolvers
+Enumerates possible solvers for load flow analysis.
+- `GaussSeidel`: Uses the Gauss-Seidel method for solving load flow problems.
+- `NewtonRaphson`: Uses the Newton-Raphson method for solving load flow problems.

-The library provides functionality to serialize and deserialize these components and types, making it easy to integrate with other systems and tools.
+The library provides functionality to serialize and deserialize these components and types, facilitating integration with other systems and tools.